Alf-caput/git-handbook-ufv/notes.md

 They are both required so Git can determine the author of a change in a project.

-## Initializing and status
+## 4. Initializing and status

-What differentiates a regular directory from a directory whose changes are tracked by Git is the `.git/` folder.
+A git repository or git repo is a regular directory whose changes are being stracked by Git through the `.git/` folder.

 Folders and filenames preceeded by `.` are usually hidden by default, to view them in bash we could use: